-In the healthy hip joint, the upper end of the femur (thigh bone) meets a curved portion of the pelvis (called the acetabulum) to fit together like a ball and socket/cup, in which the ball rotates freely in the hip socket.
+In the healthy hip joint, the upper end of the femur (thighbone) meets the acetabulum to fit together like a ball and socket/cup, in which the ball rotates freely in the hip socket.
 Articular cartilage, a smooth protective tissue, lines the bones and limits friction between the bone surfaces during movement.
-Another piece of soft tissue called the labrum - which is made of fibrous cartilage - lines the hip socket, cushions the joint, and helps hold the “ball” - the femoral head - in place.
+Another piece of soft tissue called the labrum – which is made of fibrous cartilage – lines the hip socket, cushions the joint, and helps hold the “ball” – (the femoral head) in place.

 In individuals with hip dysplasia, the acetabulum does not develop fully, making it too shallow to adequately contain and support the femoral head.
 When this abnormality is present, the ball and socket are misaligned and the labrum can end up bearing the forces that should be distributed throughout the hip.
 Also, more force is placed on a smaller surface of the hip cartilage and bone, resulting in arthritis over a number of years.

 Injury to the labrum and the ligaments that help hold the joint in place can add to the pain and wear and tear on the cartilage.
 The severity of hip dysplasia can vary considerably from instances in which there is a minor malalignment to a complete dislocation of the femoral head and acetabulum.

 Left untreated, hip dysplasia can result in early degenerative changes - the beginnings of osteoarthritis, in which the cartilage wears away and bone rubs against bone.
 In advanced cases, the patient may require hip replacement.